mjfactor/Inventory-Management-System/README.md

 ```bash
 git clone https://github.com/mjfactor/invetorysystem.git
 ```
-or You can create "**New Project from Version Control**" in IntelliJ IDEA and paste the URL.
 2. Navigate into the directory: `cd invetorysystem`
 3. Build the project: `main`

+(You can use `New Project from Version Control` in IntelliJ IDEA and paste the URL.)

 ## Database Setup